 When writing your scope of work, make sure to write clearly and concisely.
 It's likely that a variety of people will read it, so make sure that it's easy to read and easy to understand for people from different industries, departments, and seniority levels.
 It's also not time to be vague.
 If there's any moment to be specific about the services your company will or won't be providing, it's in your scope of work.

 ...and that's that!
 Follow these steps, get customizing, and you'll have your very own scope of work document ready in no time.
-We can't wait for you to start your project off on the right foot, and avoid the dreaded scope creep.
+We can't wait for you to start your project off on the right foot.